Roe IV Triplane

-The Roe IV Triplane was an early British aircraft designed by Alliott Verdon Roe and built by A.V.
+The Roe IV Triplane was an early British triplane designed by Alliott Verdon Roe and built by A.V.
 Roe and Company.
-It was first flown in September 1910.
+It was first flown in 1910, and the sole example served as a trainer aircraft before being scrapped the following year in 1911.
+An airworthy replica was later built in the mid-1960s.

 Design and development

 The Roe IV Triplane resembled Roe's Type III, being a tractor configuration triplane with the lower wing of smaller span than the upper two and a triangular section wire-braced fuselage, which was uncovered behind the pilot's seat.
 The middle wing was mounted directly above the upper longerons, and there was a gap between the single lower longeron and the lower wing.
 The wings were connected by four unequally-spaced pairs of interplane struts on either side, the innermost pair on each side being just outboard of the upper longerons and the outer pair connecting only the upper pair of wings due to the shorter span of the lower wing.
 Although the ailerons fitted to the previous design had been satisfactory, Roe returned to wing warping for lateral control.
 The lifting triplane tailplanes of the earlier design were replaced by a non-lifting single triangular tailplane with a divided elevator and a small unbalanced rudder.
 The undercarriage consisted of a pair of skids extending forward of the propeller, with a pair of wheels mounted on each skid, and a sprung tailskid.
 It was powered by a 35 hp Green water-cooled four-cylinder inline engine, with the radiator mounted above the fuselage between the front inner interplane struts.